| |

 Pop – Any fizzy soft drink like Fanta, Lilt, Coke is classed as pop.
 ‘Grab me a bottle of pop please’.

-If You Like This Lingo Post, You’ll Love This Phrases Heard in Melbourne Post from Down Under!
+If You Like This Phrases in Welsh Post, You’ll Love This Phrases Heard in Melbourne Post from Down Under!

 Actual Welsh Phrase Heard in Wales… In the Welsh Language